AlexandreAbraham/frontiers2013/reviews.rst

 Please add any further comments you have regarding this manuscript.
 -------------------------------------------------------------------

-Note: I don't report here typos or formulation remarks.
+Note: I didn't report here typos or formulation remarks.

 Intro: This should be made more clear - it has a number of vague and unclear statements, and fails to clearly position SkiKits-Learn with the python scientific